prog108/basic_flask_page/README.md

 REQUIREMENTS:

- Besides installing python, you should install Flask library as well:
+ Besides installing python, you should install Flask web application framework as well:
  >> pip install Flask
 In terminal or cmd navigate to the folder where your main program, app.py is, or in my case inputpolje.py and run the program by typing: python "your_program_name.py".
 Press Enter.